use-ink/ink-docs/docs/basics/mutating-values.md

 ## Lazy Storage Values

 There is [a `Lazy` type](https://paritytech.github.io/ink/ink_storage/struct.Lazy.html) that can be used for ink! storage values that don't need to be loaded in some or most cases.
-Because they do not meet this criteria, many simple ink! examples, including those in this workshop, do not require the use `Lazy` values.
+Because they do not meet this criteria, many simple ink! examples do not require the use `Lazy` values.
 Since there is some overhead associated with `Lazy` values, they should only be used where required.

 ```rust
 #[ink(storage)]